 - Safe movement of pedestrians and cyclists on the Willamette Greenway Trail through the site.

 The Bureau of Planning and Sustainability has partnered with Portland Parks and Recreation, the Bureau of Environmental Services and the Portland Development Commission to lead the Riverfront Plan development.
-A team of consultants with extensive local experience with urban design, landscape architecture and river restoration projects in and along the Willamette River has investigated the existing physical conditions at the site, identifying constraints and potential impediments to achieving the full range of uses.
-They have developed potential design concepts for the Eastbank Crescent.
+A team of consultants with extensive local experience with urban design, landscape architecture and river restoration projects in and along the Willamette River has investigated the existing physical conditions at the site, identifying constraints and potential impediments to achieving the full range of uses and developing potential design concepts for the Eastbank Crescent.
+Interested public reviewed and commented on draft concepts.

 Challenges and Opportunities